Israel Boone (1726-1756): Daniel Boone’s Brother

 Rumple, Rev. Jethro, A History of Rowan County, North Carolina: Containing Sketches of Prominent Families and Distinguished Men, Published by J.J.
 Bruner, Salisbury, North Carolina, 1881.

-Spraker, Hazel Atterbury, The Boone Family, The Tuttle Company, Rutland, VT, 1922.
+Spraker, Hazel Atterbury, The Boone Family, The Tuttle Company, Rutland, Vermont, 1922.

 U.S. Quaker Meeting Records 1681 – 1935.